AlonzoRicardo/exercise5/client_messageApp/readme.md

     Methods:
         1. sendMessage(destination, body) // takes 2 arguments, both string types;
         2. getMessages() // retreives all messages from db;
+        3. addCredits() // adds the number given to the total the global credits;

     Examples:
         1. send a message:
             messageClient.sendMessage('hello', 'world');